cjyuan/cyf-notes/ITP-Onboarding-PR.md

   - The margin/padding size around the "Read More" link With the original CSS, this spacing issues appears to be affected by the content length.
 Can you modify the CSS code to make the spacing more consistent in all articles regardless of content length?

 ---

+It’s important to ensure the implementation adheres to the specifications outlined in the `README.md` to maintain consistency and avoid unexpected behavior.
+If you’d like to introduce new features you believe are useful, it’s best to request pre-approval first to ensure alignment with project goals.

+---
 One of the acceptance criteria, "The page footer is fixed to the bottom of the viewport", has not yet been satisfied.
 Can you make the necessary change?
 (Suggestion: Ask ChatGPT what that requirement means).